JoshEagle/plantbase/README.md

 Step 3: The app displays a generic image for the predicted genus (determined in Step 2) and asks the user to confirm this is the same type of plant

 Step 4:
-- 4a: If the user confirms the predicted genus, the model matches the genus with a plant care plan specific to the genus
+- 4a: If the user confirms the predicted genus, the model matches the genus with a plant care plan specific to the genus and display the care plan + weather forecast
 - 4b: If the user rejects the predicted genus, the app will display the next two nearest looking plant genus and will run Step 3 and 4a

 # Going further